-If a required parameter is not understood or contains some sort of error, the receiving UA SHOULD issue an MDN with a disposition type of "failed" (see Section 3.2.6) and include a Failure field (see Section 3.2.7) that further describes the problem.
-MDNs with the a disposition type of "failed" and a "Failure" field MAY also be generated when other types of errors are detected in the parameters of the Disposition-Notification-Options header.
+If a required parameter is not understood or contains some sort of error, the receiving MUA SHOULD issue an MDN with a disposition type of "failed" (see Section 3.2.6), and include a Failure field (see Section 3.2.7) that further describes the problem.
+MDNs with the disposition type of "failed" and a "Failure" field MAY also be generated when other types of errors are detected in the parameters of the Disposition-Notification-Options header.

-However, an MDN with a disposition type of "failed" MUST NOT be generated if the user has indicated a preferance that MDNs are not to be sent.
+However, an MDN with a disposition type of "failed" MUST NOT be generated if the user has indicated a preference that MDNs are not to be sent.
 If user consent would be required for an MDN of some other disposition type to be sent, user consent SHOULD also be obtained before sending an MDN with a disposition type of "failed".

-2.3 The Original-Recipient Header
+2.3.
+The Original-Recipient Header

 Since electronic mail addresses may be rewritten while the message is in transit, it is useful for the original recipient address to be made available by the delivering MTA.
-The delivering MTA may be able to obtain this information from the ORCPT parameter of the SMTP RCPT TO command, as defined in RFC 1891 [8].
-If this information is available, the delivering MTA SHOULD insert an Original-Recipient header at the beginning of the message (along with the Return-Path header).
+The delivering MTA may be able to obtain this information from the ORCPT parameter of the SMTP RCPT TO command, as defined in [RFC-SMTP] and [RFC-DSN-SMTP].

+[RFC-DSN-SMTP] is amended as follows: If the ORCPT information is available, the delivering MTA SHOULD insert an Original-Recipient header at the beginning of the message (along with the Return-Path header).
 The delivering MTA MAY delete any other Original-Recipient headers that occur in the message.
-The syntax of this header, using the ABNF of RFC 822 [2], is as follows original-recipient-header = "Original-Recipient" ":" address-type ";" generic-address
+The syntax of this header is as follows:

+original-recipient-header = "Original-Recipient" ":" address-type ";" generic-address

-The address-type and generic-address token are as as specified in the description of the Original-Recipient field in section 3.2.3.
+The address-type and generic-address token are as specified in the description of the Original-Recipient field in section 3.2.3.